Multi-height distribution of rational points of split toric stacks: Introduction

 \subsection{Acknowledgements}

 I am grateful to my thesis advisor, Emmanuel Peyre, for proposing this stimulating research topic and for his reading of the various drafts of this article.
-I also wish to thank Régis De La Bretèche, Loïs Faisant, Michel Brion, and Daniel Loughran for insightful discussions that contributed to the development of this work.
+I also wish to thank Régis De La Bretèche, Loïs Faisant, Daniel Loughran, Sylvain Brochard, Ratko Darda and Tim Santens for insightful discussions that contributed to the development of this work.
+I would like to thank Hiroshi Iritani for communicating to me the complete proof of \cite[Proposition 21]{Coates_Corti_Iritani_Tseng_miror_theorem_toric_stack}.